robinawilliams/ocd_file_editor/readme.md

 - "Activate Logging" logs actions taken within the program.

 ### Configuration File
 - Use "config.ini.template" as a template for configuring the tool.
+Remove the .template extension to use.

 ## Bug Reports and Contributions
 If you encounter issues or want to contribute, use the "Issues" tab.
 For PRs, reference the related issue.